TABLE OF CONTENTS

 Check if the GPU Fans Are Running

-While the case is open, check to see that the fans of the GPU are running properly.
+While the case is open, check to see that the GPU fans are running properly.
 Though rarely an issue, sometimes faulty components – or an obstruction – can cause a fan to stop spinning properly.

 Adjust Overclock Settings or Fan Speeds